-This is the first of a two courses in which students study applied physiological concepts.
+This is the first of a two course series in which students study applied physiological concepts.
 This course focuses on the physiological and functional responses and adaptations of the human body to exercise, and the influences of structural and physiological changes with growth, aging, nutrition, drugs, and disease.
 The primary focus will be on the musculoskeletal and cardiopulmonary systems, and systems of energy production, delivery and balance.
 Learning occurs through lecture, discussion, and laboratory experiences.
-Prerequisite: Accepted into the Doctorate of Physical Therapy program.
+Prerequisite: Enrolled in the Doctor of Physical Therapy program